International Securities Identification Number

 An International Securities Identification Number (ISIN) is a code that uniquely identifies a security globally for the purposes of facilitating clearing, reporting and settlement of trades.
 Its structure is defined in ISO 6166.
 The ISIN code is a 12-character alphanumeric code that serves for uniform identification of a security through normalization of the assigned National Number, where one exists, at trading and settlement.

 History

-ISINs were first used in 1981, but did not reach wide acceptance until 1989, when the G30 countries recommended adoption.
+ISINs were first used in 1981, but did not reach wide acceptance until 1989, when the G30 recommended adoption.
 The ISIN was endorsed a year later by ISO with the ISO 6166 standard.

 Initially information was distributed via CD-ROMs and this was later replaced by distribution over the internet.

 ISINs slowly gained traction worldwide and became the most popular global securities identifier.
 Trading, clearing and settlement systems in many countries adopted ISINs as a secondary measure of identifying securities.
 Some countries, mainly in Europe, moved to using the ISIN as their primary means of identifying securities.
 European regulations such as Solvency II Directive 2009 increasingly require the ISIN to be reported.

 In 2004, the European Union mandated the use of instrument identifiers in some of its regulatory reporting with ISIN as one of the valid identifiers.